• Skip to primary navigation

 Notes

 *Chickpea option!
-Use 1 1/2 C (248g) of chickpeas instead of tofu.
+Use 1 1/2 C (248g) of cooked chickpeas instead of tofu.
 Simply stir in the chickpeas when the tofu is called for in the recipe.
-If using canned, be sure to drain the chickpeas before adding them.
+You can use home cooked chickpeas or canned.
+Rinse and drain before adding them.

 **If time permits, freeze the tofu when you bring it home from the store.
 Something magical happens in the freezer.
 Thaw it in the refrigerator overnight, before use.
 Since tofu is packaged in water, we need press the water out of it to make room for flavor!
 To press thawed tofu, use a tea towel and place it under and on top of the tofu.
 Set it on a plate.
 Place something heavy on top, like a cutting board, another plate or a not-so-full box of wine to press the water out.
 We don't want it too heavy or it will squash the tofu.
 Move the tea towel a few times to a dryer area of the towel so it can absorb more water.
 Press for about 20-30 minutes, up to an hour if you have time.